 |NET pay||50,000 (53,050 – 3,050)|

-Now, the components which most banks (like SBI) do NOT consider while calculating your NET pay are LTA and Medical Allowances, specifically for housing loan.
-So, Even though your salary slips depict Rs.
-50,000 as NET pay, bank will NOT consider LTA and Medical allowance as a money which would be available with you for spending on loans.
+In this case, even though your salary slips shows Rs.
+50,000 as NET pay, bank will NOT consider LTA and Medical allowance as a money which would be available with you for spending on loan EMI.

-Bank believes that you will actually spend these LTA and medical allowances on the activities which they are paid for.
+Bank believes that you will actually spend these allowances on the activities which they are designated for.

 |Net pay as per salary slip :||50,000|